josevcm/nfc-laboratory/README.md

   - Lime SDR: I couldn't finish the job with this receiver, maybe one day ...

  ## Source code

- It will be available soon... i am working on cleaning and preparing it.

  If you think it is an interesting job or you plan to use it for something please send me an email and let me know, i will be happy to exchange experiences, thank you very much.